kenba/icao-wgs84-rs/README.md

 ## Examples

-### Calculate geodesic initial azimuth and length
+### Calculate geodesic initial azimuths and length

-Calculate the initial azimuth (a.k.a bearing) in degrees and distance in Nautical Miles between two positions.
+Calculate the initial azimuths (a.k.a bearing) in degrees and distance in Nautical Miles between two positions.

 ```rust